Investors shed safe-haven German Bunds as ECB fortifies the euro zone

 The gap between Italian and German 30-year bond yields was at its narrowest since March 27 at 211 basis points.
 DE30IT30=RR

-Long-dated German government bond yields rose six basis points to 0.24%, its highest level since January.
+Long-dated 30-year German government bond yields DE30YT=RR rose six basis points to 0.24%, the highest level since January.
 The bonds were trading at a negative yield just 10 days ago.
+DE30YT=RR

 "Yesterday, Christine (Lagarde) fired yet another bazooka - almost doubling the size of the purchase programme.
 That means a lot of support for Italy," said Gregory Perdon, co-chief investment officer at Arbuthnot Latham.

-Italy's benchmark 10-year bond yields were at 1.42% on Friday, close to Thursday's two-month low and half what they were in mid-March, at the height of the worries around the spread of the novel coronavirus.
+Italy's benchmark 10-year bond yields were at 1.42% on Friday, close to Thursday's two-month low and half of mid-March's level, when worries around the spread of the novel coronavirus were at their most elevated.

-Greek and Cypriot 10-year yields were also close to their lowest levels since March.
-GR10YT=RR, CY10YT=RR
+Greek 10-year yields were also at their lowest levels since March at 1.35%.
+GR10YT=RR

-Employment data from the United States is due later on Friday, and Chatwell at Mizuho said that an improvement on last month's dire numbers could further support sentiment.
+Employment data from the United States, meanwhile, showed over 2.5 million jobs being added, an improvement from a dire figure the month before and adding to the positive sentiment.

 ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044;))